CoLRev-Environment/colrev/colrev/packages/springer_link/README.md

 #### API search: entering the search parameters

 In this step the user can enter the search parameters into the console.
 The user can provide values for the following parameters: keyword, subject, language, year and type.
 Pressing `enter` will confirm the choice.
 If the field is blank, this parameter will be skipped.
 The parameters should be entered as followed:

 - `keyword:` e.g. onlinear.
 - `subject:` Springer Nature supports the subject areas (see below)

-- `language:` please use country codes, e.g. "de" for "Germany".
+- `language:` Please use country codes, e.g. "de" for "Germany".
 - `year:` e.g. 2024.
 - `type:` limit search to Book or Journal (case sensitive!).